 Mobile Addict: Mobile, tablet, social networks, video games One in 5 minors makes new technologies compulsive.
-To prevent a mobile addict, you have to take measures since they are little.
+To prevent a mobile addict, you have to take measures since you are little.

 Half of the children under 14 already have a mobile addict on their mobile.
 But according to a recent study, the actual age at which they have their first phone could still be lower: 45% have it between 6 and 12 years old.